danleedham/MPpicker/docs/usage/index.md

 ### Member Images
 When Stock image is chosen (set by default) and a member is loaded, their new official portrait is loaded if it exists.
 For members without this new portrait their older official photograph is returned.
 When Screenshot is selected the latest available screenshot of the member from parliamentlive.tv is loaded.
 For the House of Lords as the stock images available are of such poor quality their most recent screenshot is always loaded.

 For all screenshots a Load Next Image button is presented.
-If the current screenshot is not helpful or representative (such as a nice wide shot of the chamber) then clicking this button will load the next previous screenshot available.
+If the current screenshot is not helpful or representative (such as a nice wide shot of the chamber) then clicking this button will load the preceding screenshot available.

 ![Example of a member screenshot showing Load Next Image button](https://github.com/danleedham/UK-Parliamentary-Stacker/raw/master/docs/images/docimage8.png "Example of a member screenshot showing Load Next Image button")